alpiepho/magtag/README.md

 - cpcode.py - default circuitpython from bundle (with stdout going to screen)
 - get_date_time.py - example from adafruit, <b>WARNING<b> This requires creating an account on https://accounts.adafruit.com/
 - interent_test.py - example from adafruit, see below
-- preloaded.ino - the pre loaded code on the hardware, see below
+- shipping_demo.ino - the pre loaded code on the hardware, see below
+- magtaglog.h - c array of logo bitmask
+- coin.h - c array of sound for shipping demo
-- preloaded.py - my port of preloaded to circuitpython
+- shipping_demo.py - my port of preloaded to circuitpython (not complete)
 - sample_secret.py - example of secrets file that goes at root
 - MagTag_Killed_By_Google - Google Graveyard example